Kajak

 Only 94 km but: we are back in Romania! 🥳

 Note: The stone-carved portrait in the background shows the Dacian king Decebalus.
 It is 55 meters high and 25 meters wide: This makes the sculpture eight meters higher than the Jesus Monument in Rio de Janeiro.
-It is considered one of the largest stone carvings in Europe.
+It is considered to be one of the largest stone carvings in Europe.

 Matching the current heat, the boys sent us a video of the water so that we can cool down with them in the Danube 🌊.

-Status from the guys, for yesterday: "We've done 92km, we're on the 817th milestone."
+Status from the guys, for yesterday: "We've traveled 92 km, we're on the 817th milestone."

-18th stage of the day: Cetate to Gighera, Dolj 🇷🇴
+Stage 18: Cetate to Gighera, Dolj 🇷🇴

 The boys covered 115 km yesterday.